griverorz/westraining-R/advanced-R/06-source-code.md

 Using C++ code
 ================
-September 21, 2016
+September 25, 2016

-e R is able to connect to Fortran, C or C++ source code.
+R is able to connect to Fortran, C or C++ source code.
 This is very helpful for some functions that may be slow in R. That way we can do some manipulations in R, send the data to C++ for the heavylifting and then return the output back to R. The `Rcpp` package makes the connection to C++ very easy.

 The source code is expected to be located in a `src/` directory in the package.
 Also, we need to import and the package and ensure that R knows it is source code.